 Step 2: We gently cook our recipes to ensure nutrient stability is maintained

-Step 3: Our recipes typically have a 23-week shelf life, and are stored and served fresh from the fridge where real food belongs.
+Step 3: Our recipes are stored and served fresh from the fridge where real food belongs.

 Canned and dry dog food is cooked up to three or four times to make them last on the shelves for years.